Horticultural therapy: History

-Alice Burlingame and Donald Watson authored the first book on horticultural therapy, Therapy through Horticulture, published in 1960.

-The first degree awarded for work in Horticultural Therapy was given in 1972.

-In 1973 the Council for Therapy and Rehabilitation through Horticulture (NCTRH) was established by a group of horticulture therapy professionals.
-In 1988, they changed their name to the American Horticulture Therapy Association (AHTA).
+Horticultural therapy uses plants and gardening activities to support human healing and rehabilitation.
+The therapeutic value of horticulture has deep historical roots: as early as 2000 BC, Mesopotamian cultures incorporated gardens and plant materials into practices intended to soothe and restore well-being.
+By around 500 BC, Persian designers developed “paradise gardens” that engaged sight, scent, and sound to promote sensory comfort and reflection.

+In the United States, interest in horticulture as a therapeutic medium expanded notably during the 19th century.
+Dr. Benjamin Rush, often regarded as the “Father of American Psychiatry”, observed the positive effects of gardening for individuals with mental illness.
+Later figures, including Alice Burlingame and Donald Watson, helped formalize the field with their collaborative text Therapy Through Horticulture (1960) became one of the first works to articulate horticultural therapy as a structured clinical practice.

+A major turning point in the modern development of horticultural therapy occurred after World War II.
+The rapid growth of occupational therapy programs within U.S. Veterans Administration hospitals created new opportunities to incorporate horticulture into rehabilitation.
+Occupational therapy textbooks throughout the 1940s frequently included chapters on therapeutic plant use, and occupational therapists were among the first to distinguish horticultural therapy as a distinct treatment modality rather than simply an occupational therapeutic activity.

+Institutional support for the profession grew in the 1970s.
+The first academic degree specifically in horticultural therapy was awarded in 1972.
+In 1973, practitioners formed the National Council for Therapy and Rehabilitation through Horticulture (NCTRH) to promote standards, training, and research.
+The organization initiated annual conferences that same year, established a professional registration process in 1975, and approved a core curriculum in 1985.
+It adopted the name American Horticultural Therapy Association (AHTA) in 1987, and the association’s journal, Journal of Therapeutic Horticulture, has been published since 1986.

 Types of treatment

 Goals and types of treatment vary depending on the facility using horticultural therapy.
-Institutions from schools and nursing homes to prisons utilize horticultural therapy to meet therapeutic needs.
-Each one of these facilities have different types of horticultural therapy, each with their own individual forms of treatment.
+Institutions like schools, nursing homes and prisons utilize horticultural therapy to meet therapeutic needs.
+Each one of these facilities have different types of horticultural therapy usages, each with their own individual forms of treatment.
 Fundamentally horticultural therapy can be divided into three types of programming: Vocational, therapeutic, and social.

 Vocational Horticultural Therapy

 Vocational Horticultural Therapy is intended to teach skill and enhance behaviors that can be used in a job or workplace.
 People undergoing vocational therapy can learn skills involving greenhouses, vegetable gardening, tree and shrub care, as well as learn about plant production, sales and services.
 Activities vocational therapy teaches consists of how to repot, water, and move plants within their space.
 Learning the basic knowledge of their plants root system and the care different plants need is taught at their own pace.
 Ultimately aimed at employment, vocational horticulture therapy teaches people how to grow and work with plants while also learning the benefits of supporting themselves mentally and financially.